It would have been worth waiting ... Cramp Win 8/29/18

 Of course babe

 I drove through the foothills of the Rockies with the top down on my navy BMW Cabriolet.
 The air was crisp today, a good omen for the drive ahead.
 I don't usually condone lying to loved ones, but today I made an exception.
 Rose didn't know I was making the 10 hour drive home tonight and would surprise her in the morning on our anniversary.
 I glanced at the frantically flapping balloons tied firmly to the arm of the stuffed teddy in the passenger seat and couldn't help the grin that spread across my face.

 when i can

-As night descended, I felt the slope of the road getting steeper as the BMW raced further into the mountains and I raced further toward home.
+As night descended, I felt the slope of the road getting steeper as the BMW raced farther into the mountains and I raced closer to home.
 The road curved gently under my high beams, the guardrail glinting as I thundered past.
 With no streetlamps this far from town, the woods beyond my headlights remained inky and impenetrable.
 The inside of the car was black too, until my phone lit up like a spotlight from the cup holder.

 I'm off to bed hon - hope

 I love ...